Planning-Driven Programming: A Large Language Model Programming Workflow: Analysis of Unsolved Problems for LPW using GPT-3.5

-Tables \ref{tab:overfit_overfail} and \ref{tab:overfit_overall} show the percentage of problems where Self-Debugging (+Expl) (SD), LDB, LPW, and SLPW generated program solutions pass the visible tests but fail the hidden tests, out of respectively failed problems and the total number of problems in the HumanEval and MBPP benchmarks using GPT-3.5 as the backbone.
-In Table \ref{tab:overfit_overfail}, more than 40\% of failures in LPW and SLPW result from solving the visible tests only on the HumanEval benchmark, since except for the \textit{No Code} category, other reasons discussed in Table \ref{unsolved_gpt-3.5} could contribute to this issue.
-In contrast, less than 30\% of problems in SD and LDB experience this issue on HumanEval as the larger number of failed problems in these two methods.
-In Table \ref{tab:overfit_overfail}, all evaluated approaches show similar percentages on the MBPP benchmark, with the remaining failures arising from different reasons.
-We note that all methods tend to address visible tests only on the same set of problems in both the HumanEval and MBPP benchmarks, resulting in the similar percentage in each benchmark out of the total number of problems, as shown in Table \ref{tab:overfit_overall}.
+Tables \ref{tab:overfit_overfail} and \ref{tab:overfit_overall} show the percentage of problems where MapCoder, Self-Debugging (+Expl) (SD), LDB, and LPW generated program solutions pass the visible tests but fail the hidden tests, out of respectively failed problems and the total number of problems in the HumanEval and MBPP benchmarks using GPT-3.5 as the backbone.
+In Table \ref{tab:overfit_overfail}, 44.4\% of failures in LPW result from solving the visible tests only on the HumanEval benchmark, since except for the \textit{No Code} category, other reasons discussed in Table \ref{unsolved_gpt-3.5} could contribute to this issue.
+In contrast, less than 30\% of failures in MapCoder, SD and LDB experience this issue on HumanEval as the larger number of failed problems in these methods.
+In Table \ref{tab:overfit_overfail}, MapCoder demonstrates a higher likelihood of passing only the visible tests, while all other evaluated approaches show similar percentages on the MBPP benchmark, with the remaining failures arising from different reasons.
+We note that all methods tend to address visible tests only on the same set of problems in the HumanEval benchmark, resulting in the similar percentage out of the total number of problems, as shown in Table \ref{tab:overfit_overall}.
+In contrast, on the MBPP benchmark, MapCoder exhibits the highest rate of passing only the visible tests out of the total number of problems, consistent with the result in Table \ref{tab:overfit_overfail}, while LPW demonstrates the lowest rate, as shown in Table \ref{tab:overfit_overall}.
 Meanwhile, all methods are prone to addressing visible tests only on MBPP rather than on HumanEval as indicated in Table \ref{tab:overfit_overall}.
 Compared to the detailed problem descriptions in HumanEval, the problem descriptions in MBPP are concise but lack clarity.
-For example, Figure \ref{mbpp_problme} illustrates two problems in MBPP where LPW and SLPW generated solutions are tailored to the visible tests but deviate significantly from the canonical solution.
+For example, Figure \ref{mbpp_problme} illustrates two problems in MBPP where LPW generated solutions are tailored to the visible tests but deviate significantly from the canonical solution.